AGCCS/AGCCS-CTRL22/README.md

-Test run on a single vehicle (Opel Corsa) varying from 3kW to 11kW ... yes, we can control the charge ;-)
+Test run on a single vehicle (Opel Corsa) varying from 3kW to 11kW ... control the power ;-)

 <img src="./images/charging-corsa-2021-june.png" alt="charging EV"/>